shocksim/Xeneon-Edge-iFrame-Widgets/README.md

-I'm shocksim, one of the people in working on the Xeneon Edge project at Corsair.
+I'm shocksim, one of the creators of the Xeneon Edge LCD display at Corsair.
 I was bored one day and decided to make some example iframe widgets and share them.

-These are formatted iframe HTML widgets that you can copy and paste into the "code" form in the IFRAME widget in iCUE.
+These are formatted iframe widgets that you can copy and paste into the "code" form in the IFRAME widget in iCUE.
 These then use HTML/JS/CSS to draw a webpage and dynamically pull whatever data from a web api somewhere.
-If there are no public APIs, there'll be a note in the code to tell you how to go sign up for your own personal/free api.
+If there are no public APIs, there'll be a note in the code to tell you how to go sign up for an account to get your own free api key.
+These APIs are usually free for personal use but costs money to call APIs at scale so they require an account.

-Feel free to take the code and fork it, play around with modifying it and using the widgets.
+Feel free to take the code, fork it, play around with modifying it and using the widgets.
 Happy Holidays!

-For CS2: Sign up for a Pandascore account for their free API.
+For CS2: Sign up for a Pandascore account for their free API and you could create widgets for other games they service.

 For Lunch Roulette: Sign up for a free Google Cloud account to tap into Maps/Places APIs.

-The rest of them don't require any extra API keys.
+The rest of them shouldn't require any extra API keys.

 -----------------------------------------------------------------------